alegrimaldi20/app-wallet/README.md

 - Use the documentation of yarn, react and moment especially to format the date of the app.

-- Use react-web3 for the wallet thinking live data was going to be used.
+- Use react-web3 for the wallet vinculation.